Biomedical Engineering

 BME 7180 Advanced Topics: Impact Biomechanics Cr.
 4

 A seminar format course in which advanced topics in impact biomechanics are investigated and presented by the class.
 Topics will include sports biomechanics (protective gear evaluation, standards certification, etc.) ballistic impacts (behind body armor effects, kinetic energy munitions, standards) and other various topics.
 The focus of the class will be the critical evaluation and review of literature.
-Offered Every Other Winter.
+Offered Winter.

 Prerequisite: BME 7160 with a minimum grade of B-